Fifty years ago, a set of little white books hit the shelves of bookshops in Britain – and captured the imagination of children across the country.

 49. The Hargreaves family sold the rights to the Mr. Men in 2004 for £28 million.

-50. For their 50th birthday, the public are being asked to choose the next two characters to join the permanent cast.
-You can vote for your two choices of Mr. Calm, Little Miss Brave, Mr. Brilliant, Little Miss Kind and Little Miss Energy here.
-The poll closes on 31 March 2021.
+50. For their 50th birthday, the public were asked to choose the next two characters to join the permanent cast.
+You could vote for your two choices of Mr. Calm, Little Miss Brave, Mr. Brilliant, Little Miss Kind and Little Miss Energy.
+The winners were Mr. Calm and Little Miss Brave – and their new stories were published on 2 September 2021.

 Mr. Tickle: 50th Anniversary Edition by Roger Hargreaves is on sale now.
 It includes a special gold cover and illustrated story about the origins of the Mr. Men. £6.99 (paperback), Egmont.
 Buy from Amazon